tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-Even before McCarthy began his crusade, producers in California had been blacklisting anyone even *remotely* connected to communism, thanks to pressure from future president of the United States, <mark>Ronald Reagan, who was then the president of the Screen Actors Guild.</mark> <mark>Many Hollywood professionals were called to appear before the House Un-American Activities Committee</mark> <mark>in October of 1947.</mark> <mark>It was announced that the committee would look into allegations that communist spies and supporters had planted propaganda in Hollywood movies.</mark>
+Even before McCarthy began his crusade, producers in California had been blacklisting anyone even *remotely* connected to communism, thanks to pressure from future president of the United States, <mark>Ronald Reagan, who was then the president of the Screen Actors Guild.</mark> <mark>Many Hollywood professionals were called to appear before the House Un-American Activities Committee</mark> <mark>in October of 1947.</mark> <mark>It was announced that the committee would look into allegations that Communist spies and supporters had planted propaganda in Hollywood movies.</mark>

-<mark>Walt Disney spoke first during the proceedings.</mark> <mark>Disney testified that communists posed *a severe danger* to the film business and identified *many* former employees as possible communists.</mark> <mark>In contrast, other leading Hollywood figures including director John Houston and actors Humphrey Bogart, Lauren Bacall, Judy Garland, and Danny Kaye, organized the Committee for the First Amendment to protest the government's targeting of the film industry.</mark>
+<mark>Walt Disney spoke first during the proceedings.</mark> <mark>Disney testified that Communists posed *a severe danger* to the film business and identified *many* former employees as possible Communists.</mark> <mark>In contrast, other leading Hollywood figures including director John Houston and actors Humphrey Bogart, Lauren Bacall, Judy Garland, and Danny Kaye, organized the Committee for the First Amendment to protest the government's targeting of the film industry.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_blacklist at="History, Beginning (1946-1947), ¶ 2-4" %}>